zopefoundation/z3c.recipe.compattest/src/z3c/recipe/compattest/README.txt

 The checkouts are placed in the ``parts/`` folder by default, but you can override this by setting ``svn_directory`` -- so you can share checkouts between several buildouts, for example.

+Note that for packages that already exist as develop eggs (in our example, z3c.recipe.compattest), no checkout is performed.

 >>> ls('parts/compattest-trunk')
 d zope.dottedname